learningequality/kolibri-docs/docs/manage/_get_support.rst

 .. _firewalls:

-Firewalls (Windows)
+Firewalls
-*******************
+*********

+If you are having trouble connecting to Kolibri from other computers, your firewall might be blocking access.

-Especially Windows-based systems often come with firewalls bundled and enabled.
-This is critical to the server running Kolibri, as it can block traffic in and out of Kolibri.
-You may want to have your firewall enabled for various security issues, especially if the server is also online.
+Windows systems often come with firewalls bundled and enabled, and this may interfere with running Kolibri.
+That said, you probably want to keep your firewall enabled for security reasons, especially if the server is connected to the public internet.

-In order to troubleshoot network issues, you should temporarily disable your firewall to narrow down the problem.
+You can try temporarily disable your firewall to see if it helps with connecting to Kolibri.
+If so, you'll want to turn the firewall back on and then create a exception rule for Kolibri to allow access.

 Troubleshoot Database Issues